wsosnowski/DiNaM/README.md

 # DiNaM: Disinformation Narrative Mining with Large Language Models

 This repository provides tools for mining disinformation narratives based on fact-checking articles.
 The implementation is described in the paper *"DiNaM: Disinformation Narrative Mining with Large Language Models"*.
-The code is written in Python and utilizes the Hugging Face Transformers library.
 Fact-checking articles used in the paper are available under a license from EDMO.

 ## Installation